BitMibi/105_alt_project_extension/README.md

 ## Should Have Features

 * A level select that shows each level and how many stars you obtained on them, and unlocking each level to be selected only after beating the first.
 * Abilities that stay unlocked rather than being unlocked in a level and usuable in each subsequent level, but remaining unlocked for a save file.
+Examples, double jump, directional dash, grappling hook (similar to how it functions in Speedrunners - shoots at a set angle then swings the arc based on distance away from hit surface) etc.
 * Combat abilities that allow you to fight back against the enemies.
 Something simple like kicking but more advanced options like projectiles or in-depth close quarters attacks.
 * _If_ the combat abilities were included, boss stages would be included.
 * Juicy effects for player feedback e.g hitstop, particles etc